Sarah Biren

 This Ice Urn floats While Slowly Returning Cremated Remains to Nature

 Modern legends say that Viking funerals involved setting the deceased onto a boat filled with treasure and pushing the boat out to sea.
 As the mourners watch it glide away, an archer shoots a flaming arrow that ignites the boats and cremates the body.
 One can imagine this solemn but enchantingly beautiful affair.
+However, this ritual hasn’t been confirmed by many historians despite its popularity today.
+Boats were expensive and time-consuming to build, so it’s unlikely this practice was used often if it was at all.
+[1]

 Yet the idea of sending a deceased loved one out to sea is romantic, especially if they had a connection to that body of water.
 Unfortunately, burning boats like in the myth isn’t practical and would be toxic to the environment.
-Fear not, this designer created a special urn made of ice created to send the deceased’s ashes out to sea as it is slowly re-absorbed into the environment.
+Fear not, this designer created a special urn made of ice to send the deceased’s ashes out to sea as it is slowly re-absorbed into the environment.

 The Flow™ Ice Urn